betanalpha/mcmc_diagnostics/README.md

-General Markov chain Monte Carlo, and specific Hamiltonian Monte Carlo, diagnostic code compatible with RStan, PyStan2, and PyStan3.
+A suite of analysis and diagnostics tools in `R` and `python` for working with Markov chain Monte Carlo generally and Hamiltonian Monte Carlo specifically.
+The suite includes functions for interfacing with `RStan`, `PyStan2`, and `PyStan3` and notebooks demonstrating their use.

-The diagnostics can also be fully adapted to any other Hamiltonian Monte Carlo implementation by re-implementing the `extract_expectands`, `extract_hmc_diagnostics`, and `plot_inv_metric` functions.
+These tools can also be interfaced with any Hamiltonian Monte Carlo code by implementing appropriate `extract_expectands`, `extract_hmc_diagnostics`, and `plot_inv_metric` functions.

 Recommendations for code optimization are welcomed and appreciated.